Hermann Herlitz

-Hermann Herlitz (10 June 1834 – 9 June 1920) was pastor of the Lutheran Trinity Church in East Melbourne, Australia, for 46 years from 22 March 1868 to 14 June 1914.
+Hermann Herlitz (10 June 1834 – 9 June 1920) was a Prussia Lutheran pastor.
+He was the pastor of the Lutheran Trinity Church in East Melbourne, Australia, for 46.
 He was president of the Evangelical Lutheran Synod of Victoria and of the Evangelical Lutheran General Synod.
 Born to Jewish parents, he converted to Christianity in 1857.

 Personal life

 Herlitz was born on 10 June 1834 in Neiße, Silesia, Prussia (now Nysa, Poland).
 He was the only child of Jewish parents although his father died before he was born.
 He attended a Lutheran primary school from age 5, and a Catholic grammar school from age 10.
 He also studied Hebrew and Judaism until his bar mitzvah at age 13.

 Herlitz left school in his final year, at age 16.
 He then completed a commercial apprenticeship and worked as a clerk, bookkeeper and salesman for several companies over six years.
 After moving to London his money was stolen and he was forced to sell his belongings.
 He turned to Dr J. C. Ewald for assistance.
 Ewald was of Jewish descent and a graduate of the Basel Evangelical Missionary Society and after three months of deliberation Herlitz was baptised by Ewald on 1 March 1857.
 After studying at the Basel Mission Society, Herlitz was ordained on 17 August 1862, and in January 1863 was the first of their graduates to arrive in Australia.

 Herlitz married Wilhelmine "Minnie" Feldmann on 27 September 1864; they had three surviving children.

 Herlitz was naturalised on 25 July 1865; he died on 9 June 1920.